fishawack/core/README.md

 As this code base is shared amongst most of our repos, these dependancies are likely the only ones you'll ever need to install to get project code up and running.
 They've been split into three groups, content, build and deploy dependancies.

+### Content

+The following dependancies are needed to pull binary assets from external sources.

+> Repositories packaged for handover to external agencies won't need these dependencies as binary files (png's,mp4's etc) will be baked into the final repository

+* lftp

 ### Build

-The following dependancies are needed to build the source code.
+The following dependancies are needed to build the source code in both development mode and production.

 * git (>=2.38.0 recommended)
 * node (>=16 recommended)